cirquit/trdrop/README.md

 trdrop - a cross platform fps analyzer for raw video data

+#### Update 31.05.2019

+Working Video playback in QML from OpenCV, now giving the FileDialog the functionality behind the scenes.
+After this we will try some overlays

 #### Update 28.05.2019

 Got OpenCV finally to show videos in a QWidget.
 Now it's up to do that in QML.